I- Reporting:

 • To receive assistance by the Counseling Center (914-251-6390 or counseling@purchase.edu) or University Police (914-251-6900 or upd@purchase.edu in initiating legal proceedings in family court or civil court.

 • To file a report of sexual assault, domestic violence, dating violence, and/or stalking, and/or talk to the Title IX Investigator or the Title IX Coordinator for information and assistance.
 Reports will be investigated in accordance with Purchase College policy and the reporting individual’s identity shall remain private at all times if said reporting individual wishes to maintain privacy.
-If a reporting individual wishes to keep his/her identity anonymous, he or she may call the Anonymous Silent Witness (914-251-6868) through UPD anonymously to discuss the situation and available options:
+If a reporting individual wishes to keep their identity anonymous, they may call the Anonymous Silent Witness (914-251-6868) through UPD anonymously to discuss the situation and available options:

 • When the accused is an employee, a reporting individual may also report the incident to the Human Resources or may request that one of the above referenced confidential or private employees assist in reporting to Employee Relations or Human Resources.
 Disciplinary proceedings will be conducted in accordance with applicable collective bargaining agreements.
 When the accused is an employee of an affiliated entity or vendor of the college, college officials will, at the request of the reporting individual, assist in reporting to the appropriate office of the vendor or affiliated entity and, if the response of the vendor or affiliated entity is not sufficient, assist in obtaining a persona non grata letter, subject to legal requirements and college policy.